Central Namibia

 Etosha National Park offers excellent game viewing in one of Africa’s most accessible venues.
 Zebra and springbok are scattered across the endless horizon, while the many waterholes attract endangered black rhinoceros, lion, elephant and large numbers of antelope.

-Overnight at the Vreugde Guestfarm
+Overnight in the Vreugde Guestfarm

-Day 9 and 10: Etosha National Park
+Etosha National Park

 Enjoy some more game-viewing whilst driving toward the eastern part of the park.
 With just a little luck you will be able to see a herd of elephants, splashing in one of the few waterholes.